Warped Wing Brewing Co.

 - 10 Ton Oatmeal Stout: A heavy stout with a good oatmeal base, the flavor on this one is pretty easy to like.
 It’s a heavy beer that doesn’t fill you up.

-- Parking is sort of odd, the big lot in front of the spot doesn’t seem to be open.
+- Parking is ample in the front, but the place is just about always busy.
 I’d recommend the lot on the side, or street parking.

 - Like the others, Warped Wing doesn’t serve food, but encourages you to bring in your own or get some from the nearby spots.